 In this section, you’ll be shown the alternative way of communicating with Telegram using Pyrogram: the main “raw” Telegram API with its functions and types.

-As already hinted, raw functions and types can be really confusing, mainly because people don’t realize soon enough they accept only the right types and that all required parameters must be filled in.
+As already hinted, raw functions and types can be less convenient.
 This section will therefore explain some pitfalls to take into consideration when working with the raw API.

-Every available high-level methods in Pyrogram is built on top of these raw functions.
+Every available high-level method in Pyrogram is built on top of these raw functions.

-Unlike the methods found in Pyrogram’s API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage and are more complex.
+Unlike the methods found in Pyrogram’s API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage.